 It often does not take long for a change initiative’s momentum to slow.
 One metaphor I like to use is that the change leadership team has to operate like jugglers who have to keep a large number of plates spinning on the tops of bamboo canes.
 Demonstrating their continual commitment is the equivalent of the juggler giving the canes a twist.
 Failure to do so will result in projects, like the metaphorical plates, coming crashing down.

 41. Ensure the leaders are regularly out in the organisation

 See and be seen is the watchword.
 Leaders who are regularly out in the organisation soon get a sense for what is really happening.
 They have a feel for things before the monthly figures hit their desk – these should just provide confirmation to the leaders’ intuition.
-Being seen is also reassuring for the rest of the organisation, management are not perceived as remote and leadership is interested in their everyday activities.
-Such an approach will also facilitate the organisation’s all important change dialogue.
+Being seen is also reassuring for the rest of the organisation, management is not perceived as remote and leadership is interested in their everyday activities.
+Such an approach will also facilitate the organisation’s all-important change dialogue.

 42. Grow and develop leaders throughout the organisation

 Successful organisations that have survived over the long-term, for example, IBM, not only work at understanding their current and future competency requirements but also trawl their staff to identify future senior managers and executives who are then developed and coached appropriately.

 43. Lead your customers

 Do not just tell your key customers about your change programme, get them actively involved in its realisation.
 Lead joint workshops/activities aimed at helping them understand your goals and how you can assist each other in the future.